 The unboxing experience of the Monoprice 8323 foreshadows the headphones’ build quality.
 Upon lifting the cardboard flaps, you’re presented with an economical plastic mold that holds the circumaural headphones, two 4-foot long 3.5mm audio cables—one with a microphone and one without—and a gold-plated quarter inch adapter.
 That’s it, can’t get much more run-of-the-mill.

 Both cables work.
 They fit securely without wobbling.
 I thought the microphone was fine.
 Things were a little muffled, and it transmitted more ambient noise than I, or my interlocutor, would have liked.
 But for $25, I’d be a fool to complain.
 The ¼ inch adapter also worked well and relayed coherent sound from my guitar amp to the 8323.
 Pretty straight forward, just like the termination on both cables.

 Don’t let my brash criticism of the Monoprice 8323 build quality scare you away.
-These are, according to our Best Headphones Under $50 list, the best of the best when it comes to affordable ‘cans.
+These are, according to our best headphones under $50 list, the best of the best when it comes to affordable ‘cans, even in 2021.
 The spare cables mean product longevity, while the 50mm drivers mean there’s no shorting on sound quality.
 If you can accept that the ho-hum design, Monoprice’s 8323 model are a technical, economic feat of sound engineering.